-Bathroom Wipes Blamed for Sewer Clogs The City of Troy has recently experienced problems with clogged pumps at various locations throughout the sewer system.
-These problems have been traced to the use of bathroom wipes — pre-moistened towelettes that are often advertised as flushable.
-Read more about the problem and possible solutions in this article.
+In the past, the City of Troy has experienced problems with clogged pumps at various locations throughout the sewer system.
+These problems have been traced to inappropriate items being placed down the drain or flushed.
+Read more about what you can and can't put down the drain in this article.

 Authorization The City of Troy Wastewater Treatment Plant (WWTP) operates under a National Pollutant Discharge Elimination System (NPDES) permit issued by EPA.